- 1 Part I. General introduction of Spring Festival – The Chinese/lunar New Year

 Part I. General introduction of Spring Festival – The Chinese/lunar New Year

-The Spring Festival celebration is a continuous process starting from the 23rd or 24th of the 12th lunar month.
+The Spring Festival celebration is continuous, starting from the 23rd or 24th of the 12th lunar month.
 People often worship the Kitchen God, clean houses, do shopping (买东西 mǎi dōng xī ) and put up Spring Festival couplets (blessing words posted on door frames) until New Year’s Eve (often called Chuxi in Chinese; also called as Da Nian Ye or Da Nian San Shi) on the lunar calendar.
 From the first day of the New Year, friends and relatives will visit each other.
 The younger generations visit the elder with gifts.
 The elder also gives a red envelope, the lucky money to the youth.

 Legend of the custom of Spring Festival